kartoza/docker-pg-backup/README.md

 ### Restoring from S3 bucket
 The script uses [s3cmd](https://s3tools.org/s3cmd) for restoring files S3 bucket to a postgresql database.

 To restore from S3 bucket, first you have to exec into your running container.
-You have to launch the /backup-scripts/restore.sh with two parameters
+You have to launch the /backup-scripts/restore.sh with two parameters:
-- the first parameter is the target date that you want to restore: ex "2023-03-24" for the 24th March 2023.
+- the first parameter is the target date (and optionally time) that you want to restore:
+  - Date only: `"2023-03-24"` - will restore the latest backup of that day
+  - Date and time: `"2023-03-24-14-30"` - will restore the backup from 14:30 on that day
-- the second parameter is for the database name you want your backup to be restored: ex "vaultdb"
+- the second parameter is for the database name you want your backup to be restored: ex `"vaultdb"`

 You can read more about configuration options for [s3cmd](https://s3tools.org/s3cmd-howto)